aliosciapetrelli/Pairwise3DRegistrationEvaluation/README.md

 Usage
 -----------
-To evaluate an algorithm, the user has to implement the *PairwiseRegistration()* method of the *IPairwise3DRegistrationAlgorithm* interface that takes two partial views (Vi,Vj) as parameters and returns the rigid motion that aligns Vj to Vi.
+To evaluate an algorithm, the user has to implement the *PairwiseRegistration()* method of the *IPairwise3DRegistrationAlgorithm* interface.
+The method takes two partial views (Vi,Vj) as parameters and returns the rigid motion that aligns Vj to Vi.

 Then, the evaluation is performed by the *Pairwise3DRegistrationBenchmark* component.
-Once the dataset and the algorithm under evaluation have been set, the *Evaluate()* method attempts to estimate the rigid motions that align all the view pairs and, finally computes the figure of merits.
+Once the dataset and the algorithm under evaluation have been set, the *Evaluate()* method attempts to estimate the rigid motions that align all the view pairs and, finally, computes the figure of merits.

 An example can be found in [Pairwise3DRegistrationEvaluation_testmain.cpp](https://github.com/aliosciapetrelli/Pairwise3DRegistrationEvaluation/blob/master/Pairwise3DRegistrationEvaluation_testmain.cpp)